 - Some cities have incentives and discounts, and even grants for first time home buyers, do a web search for those where you live.

 It’s not impossible to own a home, but it does take some planning.
-Hang in there, the effort and sacrifice is worth the prize of home ownership.
+Hang in there, the effort and sacrifice are worth the prize of homeownership.

 For more ideas about frugal living, visit our Pinterest Page and click on the Budget/Debt/Savings board.